klakar/lmOpenData/README.md

 ###Problem solving
 If you get a "Broken Plug-In" message you probably did not remove the "-master" part from the folder name.
 (Python sometimes don't like "-" )

+Sometimes you need to add the token more than once.
+To avoid this you can add a second map layer the first time after you add the token.